Name: Privacy of Education Records Procedure

 Students have the right to ask to have educational data corrected under the following circumstances: the student believes the data are inaccurate, misleading, or in violation of the student’s privacy.
 Below are the procedures for the correction of educational data.

 A student must request, in writing, that the Registrar amend educational data.
-In so doing, the student must identify the data to be amended and specify why the student believes it is inaccurate, misleading or in violation of his or her privacy rights.
+In so doing, the student must identify the data to be amended and specify why the student believes it is inaccurate, misleading or in violation of their privacy rights.

 The Registrar will decide whether or not to comply with the request.
-If the college decides not to comply, the Registrar will notify the student of the decision and advise the student of his or her right to a hearing to challenge the information believed to be inaccurate, misleading, or in violation of the student's rights.
+If the college decides not to comply, the Registrar will notify the student of the decision and advise the student of their right to a hearing to challenge the information believed to be inaccurate, misleading, or in violation of the student's rights.

 Upon request, North Hennepin Community College will arrange for a hearing and notify the student in advance of the date, place, and time of the hearing.